erling6232/imagedata/paper.md

 ## Converting data from DICOM and back

-In some workflows you need to process patient data using a tool that do not accept DICOM data.
+Some workflows need to process patient data using a tool that do not accept DICOM data.
-In order to maintain the coupling to patient data, you may convert your data to e.g. NIfTI and back.
+In order to maintain the coupling to patient data, the data can be converted to _e.g._ NIfTI and back.

 ### Example using the command line utility image_data